 Similarly, the FSBI selects a student or young professional member to attend and present at the AFS annual meeting.
 The FSBI covers the travel funding (airfare and ground travel) for the FSBI Fellow to the AFS meeting.
 The program provides the registration, hotel, and per diem costs for that FSBI Fellow during the AFS meeting.

 Local hosting of each exchange scholar is carried out by the hosting society, ensuring that attendees have the greatest exposure to the membership and meeting as possible.

 The awarded Fellow is expected to fulfill the following obligations:

-- Submit to the Committee Chair a travel report and photographs for print publication by August 12, 2019.
+- Submit to the Committee Chair a travel report and photographs for print publication.

-- Serve as the Deputy Committee Chair of the IFS Fellow Award in 2020 and the Committee Chair in 2021.
+- Serve as the Deputy Committee Chair of the IFS Fellow Award in the following year and the Committee Chair the year afterwards.